slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On accountability

 <!--
-> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*
 - dishonesty is a reaction to fear.
 - bravery is learned -> micro-bravery, start small
 - Humility With forward action: 'I wasn’t the smartest in X but..'